TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 You've completed the basic installations section, good job!
 As you progress through the Paths there will be other tools to install, so keep an eye out!

 You probably felt like you were way in over your head, and you probably didn't understand much of what you were doing.
 That's 100% normal.
 Hang in there.
 You can do this!
 And we've got your back.

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [Understanding SSH Key Pairs](https://winscp.net/eng/docs/ssh_keys) SSH is a secure network protocol that uses an implementation of public-key cryptography, also known as asymmetric cryptography.
-Having a basic understanding of how it works can help you understand what an SSH key is all about.
-- [Asymmetric Encryption - Simply explained](https://www.youtube.com/watch?v=AQDCe585Lnc) a short video explaining Asymmetric Encryption.